ym2805/XIM-GSAPP-Fa20/src/types/Podium_Tower_Bridges/Bridging 3D Green Resource Equality.md

 ### Not Recommended to Use Type If:

 1. Do not use this type if you have low FAR/density.
-2. Do not use this type if you have mix use buildings on site.
-Then it may not be reasonable to connect buildings for different functions.
+2. Do not use this type if your site has mixed-zoning.

-Add image here to further illustrate your point

 ![description](https://github.com/ym2805/XIM-GSAPP-Fa20/raw/main/src/images/Podium_Tower_Bridge_3.png)